CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 * ignore FFN and negative components in each attention block.
 * ignore non-linearity in self-attention.

+(2) There's a debate about whether attention is a faithful explanation.
+Some of their observations are: attention attribution is not correlated well with other explanation methods' result, and randomly perturbing attention does not affect model's prediction [6].

+But [7] provides a possible answer of why discarding learned attention patterns has low impact: most info are preserved by residual connection, so only perturbing attention does not change too much.

 ### 2. Applying explanation methods of CNN to Transformer
 Previously we talked about the Attention-based method, which is uniquely designed for Transformers because it uses a unique element of the attention map.